This is a simple dictionary that I made and use to play Boggle. To launch the dictionary, click on the button below:

 Matching Patterns

 The search term actually supports Regular Expressions, which allow you to look for patterns and ranges of words.
 Although Regular Expressions are fairly complex, you can get a lot out of them even if you just know some basics.
 For example, a dot “.” matches any character.
-So if you search for “b.b“, it will return all words that start and end with a and have exactly one letter in the middle: bib, bob, and bub.
+So if you search for “b.b“, it will return all words that start and end with a b and have exactly one letter in the middle: bib, bob, and bub.

 Or if you want to know all the ten-letter words that start with the letter z, you just type in z followed by nine dots: “z………“.
 (Turns out there are 11 of those!).